Table of contents

 Summary: Proof of Funds for Express Entry

-• You have a valid job offer and work authorization in Canada.
+• Not required for CEC applicants or those with a valid job offer and work authorization

 ↑ Back to top